Notes from the studio.

-Hiro: an ops triage console that acts on its own
+Hiro: an ops triage console where the agent can reach its human

 Saga: a control room for a workforce of agents